 If you are hurt by an electrical injury in Florida, you need to know why they happen and how negligence is to blame for many common injuries.
-In this post, we’re going to detail the most common injuries due to electrocution in Florida and how you can get help if negligence is involved.
+We’re going to detail some of the most common injuries due to electrocution in Florida and how you can get help if negligence is involved.

 How Electrical Injuries Happen in Florida

 In the U.S., around 1,000 people die and another 4,000 experience injuries due to electrocution every year.
 Many of these injuries occur on the job when the controlled flow of electricity is disrupted – particularly in construction.
 Those who work in construction and related industries are at the highest risk for electrocution injuries.

 Additionally, numerous Americans visit the emergency room every year with electrical injuries sustained at home.
 Power tools, appliances, cords, and electrical outlets are all reasons both children and adults experience electrical injuries in their homes.

 Here are the most frequent reasons electrical accidents occur.

 Exposed power lines